 If your child is disabled or has a medical condition, they are likely to require additional support at school.
 You can find out more about education for children with disabilities or special educational needs at the following websites.

 Bringing up a disabled child can be expensive.
-However, financial support is available to help meet the costs.
+However, financial support is available to help meet the costs such as child disability benefit.
 The pages on financial support for parents and financial issues for carers have more information on the support available.
-Contact A Family also produces a useful guide to benefits if you have a disabled child.

 Self-directed support (direct payments)